 The BRFSS survey began in the 1980s after research showed that personal health behaviors play an important role in the existence of unnecessary deaths and illnesses.
 The survey allows individual states to collect data on personal behaviors (such as smoking, drinking, not getting exercise, being overweight, not getting preventive medical care, and not using seatbelts) that are linked to the leading causes of death (heart disease, cancer, stroke, diabetes, injury) and other important health issues.
 This information is used in a number of ways by different states.

-The Arkansas Center for Health Statistics has been conducting a monthly BRFSS survey continuously since 1993 and currently completes over 400 telephone interviews per month.
+The Arkansas Center for Health Statistics has been conducting a monthly BRFSS survey continuously since 1993 and currently completes over 4000 landline telephone and 1200 cellular phone interviews per month.
 Various programs within the Department of Health as well as other organizations use information received from the survey for such purposes as:

 - Developing state plans to reduce the burden of disease.